Table of Contents

 Heck, it even has a tamper – something I’d never thought would appear in a Ninja.

 The interface also is different with a sleeker design and another first – a rotary dial at the middle that controls speed and gives you access to the various preset controls.

 Powering this blender is a 1,500-watt motor that allows this machine to make different types of recipes.

 Ninja says that this blender is capable of making juices, smoothies, frozen desserts, soup, nut butter, salsa and much more.

 It comes with a vented lid that allows this to handle hot liquid (not boiling).

 The most significant selling point perhaps is the 10 Auto-IQ presets that eliminate guesswork and give you walk away convenience that’ll save you time.

-When the Nutribullet burst into the scene a few years ago, it wowed consumers with its combination of compact size and power.
+When the Nutribullet burst into the scene a few years ago, it wowed consumers with its combination of small size and power.
 However, the biggest issue with it is the wobbly blade that leaks, and it had no preset controls.

 Another advantage of the Nutri Ninja BL482 over the first or second generation Nutribullet is the motor.
 This variant comes with a powerful 1,000-watt motor.
 When it came out, none of the small blenders available had as much power.

 The larger motor allows this blender to blend even green smoothies with easy.
 Also, it will be able to withstand the rigors of everyday blending with less risk of burning out the motor.